screwdriver-cd/community/meetings/2020-03/march-09.md

 ## Discussion Notes

 1. Need formal process for tagging docker containers as stable.
-We should be doing this after a major feature work and a blog post is available for the fature.
+We should be doing this after a major feature work along with a blog post for the feature.
 1. Verizon Media team can collaborate on blog post for sd-local.